 - Quotes and inspiration

-Meaning, there is more chance of people clicking on your pin will actually buy something then if you would share it on Facebook.
+Pinterest is better than all the other platforms in terms of sales, and its conversion rate is the highest.
+Meaning there is more chance that people clicking on your pin will actually buy something than if you would share it on Facebook.

-It is also much easier to grow your list of followers and monthly views then it is in another social media platform.
+It is also much easier to grow your list of followers and monthly views than another platform.

 - Get my Pinterest SEO Checklist

-- Want to learn how to use Pinterest SEO to get traffic, you can read this post.
+- Learn how to use Pinterest SEO to get traffic for FREE

 - How to Make Money on Pinterest With Affiliate links as a Beginner?
 (Even without a blog)